 - Open Gyms (or facilities) are clearly defined in Rule 10 of the OHSAA Sports' Regulations.
 An abbreviated version states: - A school may open its athletic facilities for unstructured free play provided the activity is supervised by a school employee who may remove participants or spectators for disciplinary reasons. - The school may designate the sport or sports that will be played during the free play period, but may not limit participation to a select group of students from within the school.
 Participation may be limited to students enrolled in that specific school. - There can be no designation of who will play on which team or who will play whom.
-Only those students participating may be involved in the selection of teams. - Regulation timing of games is not permitted. - Written scorekeeping is not permitted. - No individual invitations, written or oral, are permitted. - A coach, paid or volunteer, violates the provision of these regulations when the coach requires, suggests or in any way implies that a student's chance to be selected for an interscholastic squad is contingent upon participation at an open gymnasium or facilities program. - Mandatory attendance at open gyms is not permitted.

-- Transporting athletes to a school or non-school open gym is a violation for any member of the coaching staff, paid or volunteer. - Coaches may participate in the unstructured free play in the open gym/facilities. - Schools MAY restrict individuals from observing the open gym activity.
+Only those students participating may be involved in the selection of teams. - No individual invitations, written or oral, are permitted. - A coach, paid or volunteer, violates the provision of these regulations when the coach requires, suggests or in any way implies that a student's chance to be selected for an interscholastic squad is contingent upon participation at an open gymnasium or facilities program. - Mandatory attendance at open gyms is not permitted. - Transporting athletes to a school or non-school open gym is a violation for any member of the coaching staff, paid or volunteer. - Coaches may participate in the unstructured free play in the open gym/facilities. - Schools MAY restrict individuals from observing the open gym activity.